Wa `alaykum As-Salamu wa Rahmatullahi wa Barakatuh.

 The Muslim should be devoted to being physically and spiritually pure.
 A Muslim has to purify the heart of all spiritual diseases and purify the body from all impurities.

-If seminal discharge comes out of a woman without intercourse, she has to perform ghusl.
-The Prophet (peace and blessings be upon him) commanded women to perform ghusl if they notice seminal discharge, as was reported by Malik in Al-Muwatta’, and by Al-Bukhari and An-Nasa’i on the authority of Umm Salamah (may Allah be pleased with her) who said: Umm Sulaym, the wife of Abu Talhah, came to the Messenger of Allah (peace and blessings of Allah be upon him) and said, “O Messenger of Allah, there should not be shyness in asking about matters of truth.
+If a woman ejaculates without intercourse, she has to perform ghusl.
+The Prophet (peace and blessings be upon him) commanded women to perform ghusl if they notice the ejaculation fluid, as was reported by Malik in Al-Muwatta’, and by Al-Bukhari and An-Nasa’i on the authority of Umm Salamah (may Allah be pleased with her) who said: Umm Sulaym, the wife of Abu Talhah, came to the Messenger of Allah (peace and blessings of Allah be upon him) and said, “O Messenger of Allah, there should not be shyness in asking about matters of truth.
 Does a woman have to perform ghusl if she has an (erotic) dream?”
-He said, “Yes, if she sees seminal discharge.”
+He said, “Yes, if she notices a discharge.”

-In this hadith, he (peace and blessings be upon him) commanded women to perform ghusl if they see seminal discharge.
+In this hadith, he (peace and blessings be upon him) commanded women to perform ghusl if they find that there is a discharge.

 Al-Baghawi said in Sharh As-Sunnah: “Ghusl for janabah (major impurity) is obligatory if either of the following applies: either the tip of the penis penetrates the vagina, or the gushing liquid is emitted by the man or the woman.”